UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson05/assignment.rst

 Here is what you need to do:
 ----------------------------

 #.
-Create a product database with attributes that reflect the ocntent ofthe
+Create a product database with attributes that reflect the content ofthe
    csv file.
 #.
 All data in the csv file needs to be incorporated into your MongoDB implementation.
 #.
 Make sure you add a field to indicate if an item is available (i.e., not currently rented out).